Abu Sa'id Mirza: Initial power struggles

 Abu Sa'id was given a role at Ulugh Beg's court, later receiving his daughter in marriage through good service.
 However, upon Ulugh Beg's ascension to the Timurid throne following the death of Shah Rukh, Abu Sa'id turned against his benefactor.
 In 1449, while the former was suppressing the rebellion of his son Abdal-Latif, Abu Sa'id left his post on the northern borders and used a group of Arghun tribesmen to lead an attack on the capital Samarqand.
 Ulugh Beg's other son Abdal-Aziz retreated to the citadel and warned his father, who marched his army back to the city, forcing Abu Sa'id to retreat.
-However, Abdal-Latif used this distraction to his advantage, pursuing and defeating Ulugh Beg, who he had assassinated soon after.
+However, Abdal-Latif used this distraction to his advantage, pursuing and defeating Ulugh Beg, whom he had assassinated soon after.
 Abu Sa'id led his forces against his cousin, but was also defeated, as well as being taken captive.

 Abu Sa'id escaped his imprisonment in Samarqand in 1450, fleeing to Bukhara.
 However, he found little support there and was imprisoned, only being spared execution when news of Abdal-Latif's death reached the city.
 The Bukhari nobles hastened to release the prince and swore their allegiance to him, upon which he immediately marched against the new ruler, Ulugh Beg's nephew Abdullah Mirza.
 After an initial failed assault on Samarqand, Abu Sa'id and his small group of followers seized the frontier town of Yasi.
 When Abdullah marched his forces out in retaliation, Abu Sa'id appealed to the Uzbek ruler Abu'l-Khayr Khan for aid.
 The latter agreed and their combined forces defeated Abdullah in June 1451.
 Given that his rival was killed during the battle, the victors were able to enter Samarqand unopposed.
 Abu Sa'id claimed the Timurid throne and in thanks to the Uzbeks, gave Abu'l-Khayr Khan rich presents as well as Ulugh Beg's daughter in marriage.